 Bringing Together Suppliers and Users of Sustainable Technologies in Africa

-RWTH Institute of Sustainability in Civil Engineering collaborates with the countries of Uganda and Tanzania.
+RWTH Institute of Sustainability in Civil Engineering collaborates with Uganda and Tanzania.

 “Businesses in Africa, especially sub-Saharan Africa, should make better use of research findings.
 To do this, they must be able to identify and evaluate how sustainable technologies are.
-This is where we come in with our TeTraPHar Africa project,” explains Professor Marzia Traverso from the Institute for Sustainability in Civil Engineering (INaB) at RWTH Aachen University.
-The acronym TeTraPHa Africa stands for capacity building to disseminate cleaner production and post-harvest technologies for sustainable development in Africa.
+This is where we come in with our TeTraPHar Africa project,” explains Professor Marzia Traverso from the Institute of Sustainability in Civil Engineering (INaB) at RWTH Aachen University.
+The acronym TeTraPHa Africa stands for capacity building for the scale-up of Cleaner production and Post-harvest technologies towards Sustainable Development in Africa.
 The Aachen-based Institute has been collaborating with Mzumbe University in Tanzania (MU) and the Uganda Cleaner Production Centre (UCPC) since October 2020.
-The work is funded by the German Federal Ministry of Education and Research.
-Training courses, farmer surveys and interviews, doctoral programs, the implementation of a technology fair, and the development of a mobile platform have already taken place.
+The project is funded by the German Federal Ministry of Education and Research.
+Training courses, farmer surveys and interviews, doctoral programs, and the development of a mobile platform have already taken place.

 Other project activities included visits to Aachen by researchers from MU and UCPC.
 INaB trained them to use LCA software, and RWTH Innovation provided workshops on technology transfer.